Very impressive walnut Biedermeier writing desk with white marble top with drawers with frieze below - antique

 Description

-A very impressive burr walnut Biedermeier secretaire, with a white marble top featuring drawers with frieze below, opening at the front to reveal a leather writing surface, interior made of walnut with 5 short and 1 long drawer equipped with original knobs, all above three graduated drawers, all with original working locks and keys, raised on shaped legs.
-This is a beautiful secretaire with a stunning walnut front and attractive walnut sides, all in excellent condition, ready to be placed in a home.
+A very impressive burr walnut Biedermeier secretaire, with a white marble top featuring drawers below, opening at the front to reveal a leather writing surface, interior made of walnut with 5 short and 1 long drawer equipped with original knobs, all above three graduated drawers, all with original working locks and keys, raised on shaped legs.
+This is a beautiful secretaire with a stunning walnut front and attractive walnut sides, all in excellent condition, ready to be placed in your home.

 Elegant antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is an increasing number of enthusiasts of high-quality vintage items that possess a specific character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
-There are many different styles in antique furniture, each with its distinctive features.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+It is a nod to history, craftsmanship, and the design of classic and timeless furniture.
+There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture and accessories date from the late 18th to early 19th centuries.
-Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture and accessories date from the late 18th to early 19th century.
+This style originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 The key aspect of elite antique furniture is originality.
-This is ultimately important for buyers, as many counterfeits circulate on the market.
+This is ultimately crucial for buyers, as many counterfeits circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We also have experts in art appraisal, historians, and specialists from around the world at your disposal.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Manufacturer information